ssledz/ssledz.github.io/source/_posts/2018-12-18-monad-transformers-a-quick-recap.markdown

 Of course we can filter out those nulls and rewrite functions to be aware of them but as you already know this is also not a good solution.
 Can we do better ?
-Yes we can, let's introduce a context~(`Option`) aware of whether value exists or not.
+Yes we can, let's introduce a context aware of whether value exists or not (`Option` data type).
 ```scala
 def findUserByLogin(login: String): Future[Option[User]] = ???
 def findAddressByUserId(userId: Long): Future[Option[Address]] = ???